ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the parameters associated with the DAP task.
 It does so as described here.
 Where we say that an Aggregator MUST abort with some error, then:

-- Leaders should respond to subsequent HTTP POST requests to the collection job with the indicated error.
+- Leaders should respond to subsequent HTTP GET requests to the collection job with the indicated error.
 - Helpers should respond to the AggregateShareReq with the indicated error.